India to observe 'Janata curfew' on Sunday amid spurt in Coronavirus cases

 "Unnecessary travels will not help you or others.
 In these times, every small effort on our part will leave a big impact," Modi said reacting to tweets by people on the virus.
 This is the time we should all listen to the advice given by doctors and authorities, he said.

-"All those who have been told to stay at home quarantine, I urge you to please follow the instructions.
+"All those who have been told to stay in home quarantine, I urge you to please follow the instructions.
 This will protect you as well as your friends and family," he said.
-The prime minister also shared a video that showed how virus spreads and ways to check its outbreak taking small precautions.
+The prime minister also shared a video which showed how virus spreads and ways to check its outbreak taking small precautions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)